kaltura/media-framework/nginx-mpegts-kmp-module/README.md

 * **default**: `none`
 * **context**: `http`, `server`, `location`, `stream`, `server`

-Sets the HTTP `republish` callback, called in case of an error/disconnect on some upstream KMP connection.
+Sets the URL of the HTTP `republish` callback, called in case of an error/disconnect on some upstream KMP connection.
 The upstream server can use this event to provide the module with a new KMP endpoint to publish to.

 See [Republish](../nginx-kmp-out-module/README.md#republish) for more details on the `republish` request.